gfwilliams/workshop-thingy52/step1.md

 ![](img/webide2.png)

 * Now it's time to set up the Thingy so you can connect to it.
-* Peel the rubber case of the Thingy:52 back where the USB connector is, and flip the switch:
+* Peel the rubber case of the Thingy:52 back where the USB connector is, and flip the switch while making sure you're not pressing the top of the Thingy (there's a switch there):

 ![](img/thingy1.jpg)

 ![](img/thingy2.jpg)

+* When the switch is in the 'on' position (away from USB) the Thingy should flash red for an instant.
 * Now put it close to your computer.
 * Click the connect icon in the top left of the IDE again, and click `Web Bluetooth`
 * You should see a bunch of devices - choose the one beginning with the word `Thingy `